oroinc/documentation/crm/dev_guide/ui/layout.rst

     <link rel="stylesheet" media="all" href="{{ asset('css/acme.css') }}" />

 .. warning::
-    Actually you can put your code in CSS files as well and they will be compiled together with SCSS files.
+    You can also put your code in CSS files which will be compiled together with SCSS files.
-But CSS loader is deprecated by ``node-sass`` npm module and it will stop working after the module update.
+But keep in mind that the CSS loader is deprecated by ``node-sass`` npm module, and it will stop working after the module update.

 Development tips
 ~~~~~~~~~~~~~~~~

-Application uses Webpack tool for building of assets.
+The application uses a Webpack tool for assets building.
 It supports a quite useful feature of mapping
 compiled CSS to CSS sources.
-So in browser's web inspector (e.g. Google Chrome) you can see
+So in browser's web inspector (e.g., Google Chrome), you can see
 which SCSS code styling an element directly.

-Build of assets can get some time.
-So it's useful to build only theme what you really need.
-Just add
+The assets building takes some time.
+So better build only the theme that is mostly required.
+To speed up the process, simply add a
-theme name after build command to make it faster
+theme name after the build command.

 .. code-block:: bash

     $ php bin/console oro:assets:build admin.oro

-Also you can use watch mode to automatic rebuild assets after some CSS (SCSS) file is changed.
+Also, you can use the watch mode to rebuild assets automatically after some CSS (SCSS) file is changed.
-Just add option ``--watch`` (or ``-w``) to build command
+Just add the ``--watch`` (or ``-w``) option to the build command.

 .. code-block:: bash

     $ php bin/console oro:assets:build --watch

-Refer to the `Asset Commands`_ for more information
+Refer to `Asset Commands`_ for more information.

 Application Themes
 ------------------

 A theme is a set of CSS and/or SCSS files that customize the look and feel of OroPlatform.
-A
-theme has the following properties:
+The theme has the following properties:

 ==============  ========  ===========================================================
 Property        Required  Description
 ==============  ========  ===========================================================
 ``name``        yes       A unique name
-``label``       no        A string that will be displayed in the theme management UI.
+``label``       no        A string that is displayed in the theme management UI.
 ``styles``      yes       The list of CSS and SCSS files that define the theme.
 ``icon``        no        The theme's favicon.
-``logo``        no        A logo that will be shown in the theme management UI.
+``logo``        no        A logo that is shown in the theme management UI.
 ``screenshot``  no        A screenshot of the theme to be shown in the management UI.
 ==============  ========  ===========================================================